zephyrproject-rtos/zephyr/doc/kernel/overview/kernel_fundamentals.rst

 primarily designed to be used by fibers, and have only a limited ability to be used by tasks and ISRs.

-* A *nanokernel FIFO* is a queuing mechanism that allows contexts to exchange variable-size data items in an asychronous, "first in, first out" manner.
+* A :dfn:`nanokernel FIFO` is a queuing mechanism that allows contexts to exchange variable-size data items in an asychronous, first-in, first-out manner.

-* A *nanokernel LIFO* is a queuing mechanism that allows contexts to exchange variable-size data items in an asychronous, "last in, first out" manner.
+* A :dfn:`nanokernel LIFO` is a queuing mechanism that allows contexts to exchange variable-size data items in an asychronous, last-in, first-out manner.

-* A *nanokernel stack* is a queuing mechanism that allows contexts to exchange 32-bit data items in an asynchronous, "last in, first out" manner.
+* A :dfn:`nanokernel stack` is a queuing mechanism that allows contexts to exchange 32-bit data items in an asynchronous first-in, first-out manner.

 Each of these types has specific capabilities and limitations that affect suitability for use in a given situation.
 For more details, see the